AMSUCF/Interactive-Digital-Narratives/index.md

 - Tuesday: Play Together - [Endless Suburbs](https://the-next.eliterature.org/works/409/21/0/), [Victory Garden 2022](https://www.victory-garden2022.com/), [howling dogs](https://xrafstar.monster/games/twine/howlingdogs/)
   - Read: *To Be or Not to Be* (explore - try to find an ending)
-  - Read: Intermediation, *Electronic Literature*
+  - Read: Combinatory Poetics, *Electronic Literature*
 - Thursday: [In-Class Making Two - Links & Passages](inclass_two.md)
   - Read: The Book as Object, *The Book*
   - Read: Introduction and Twine as Platform, *Twining*